alcarney/blog/content/blog/click-drag-vanilla-js.md

 of thing 🤔...

-I will leave you with the final version of the code that went into the demo you say at the start of this blog post so you can see it all in context.
+I will leave you with the final version of the code that went into the demo you saw at the start of this blog post so you can see it all in context.
 Hopefully you found this useful and I'll see you in the next one!

 {{< highlight javascript >}}